 10] Enter a title for the widget in the Title textbox.

-11] Using the Data Category dropdown, choose a data source or channel for your widget.
+11] Click the Data Category textbox and then choose a data source or channel from the dropdown menu for your widget.
 If you are using channels or smart connectors, scroll down the list until you find them.
 This list is often organized with Instant-on connectors at the top and then other data sources below.
 TapOrders and TapWorkflow views are found in the "Other Sources" section at the very bottom.

-12] From the Data View dropdown, choose the data view for your widget.
+12] Click in the Data View textbox and from the dropdown, choose the data view for your widget.
 The data view is different for each data category and is based on how information in that application is structured.

-13] Click inside the Metrics box and a list of metrics appears.
+13] Click inside the Metrics textbox and a list of metrics appear.

 14] Select the metric(s) to display in your widget.
 The chosen metric(s) appear in the Metrics box.
 Should you need to remove a metric, click the "x" inside the metric icon.